sathrak/General-Topics/AngularJS.md

 ## What,Why, use in (google)angular Js?
   - Angular 7 is an open source JavaScript framework.
+  - Angular is a modern MVVC framework and platform that is used to build enterprise Single-page Web Applications (or SPAs) using
+    HTML and TypeScript.
+Angular is written in TypeScript
   - Angular is the most stable and most popular javascript based platform now-a-days.
   - Building web applications and apps.
     * Web developer